 After my so-so apple bars, I decided to make something rich and chocolate-packed.
 We had some Guinness Stout in the refrigerator, so I went with a recipe from Recipezaar called Guinness Brownies.
-I have to admit, I was a little skeptical about melting white chocolate in with bittersweet for an all-chocolate brownie.
+I was a little skeptical about melting white chocolate in with bittersweet for an all-chocolate brownie.
 What’s the point of that, anyway?
-But every Guinness Brownie recipe on the Internet included the step of melting both chocolate and white chocolate together, so I did.
+But every Guinness Stout Brownie recipe on the Internet included the step of melting both chocolate and white chocolate together, so I did.

 I used an 8 inch square pan as directed in the Recipezaar version.
 The brownies were very high, and more cooked around the edges than in the center….way more cooked.
 The inside was creamy like custard in a not-bad-tasting, but possibly-salmonella-inducing way.
 So if you don’t hear from you, you’ll know why.